fiakkasa/GraphHealthChecks/GraphHealthChecks/README.md

 Graph Health Checks for HotChocolate.

-The purpose of this middleware is to provide feedback in regards to the health of the schema.
+The purpose of this middleware is to provide feedback regarding the health of the schema.

 [Nuget](https://www.nuget.org/packages/GraphHealthChecks/)